Rbillon59/wiremock-loadtest/README.md

 ##### Pull latest image

-The image tags are the reflect of the official repository git tags.
+The image tags are the reflect of the official repository git tags (updated every days at 12h30).
 For example

 ```sh
 docker pull rbillon59/wiremock-loadtest:2.30.1